kozmoai/glent-deploy-aws/backstage-plugins/plugins/aws-apps/README.md

 ## Configuration

-Each of the UI components contributed in the GLENT on AWS frontend plugin can be configured independently and added to your Backstage platform as desired.
+Each of the UI components contributed in the OPA on AWS frontend plugin can be configured independently and added to your Backstage platform as desired.
 Details for adding each type of UI component are found in the sections below.

 ### EntityPage customization for AWS apps